 - Learning to trust the intuition that I feel.

 - Knowing when to use intuition versus analysis, and how to combine the two.

 - Incorporate more of the activities where I’m likely to hear my intuition (such as meditation, journaling, drawing, walks in nature).

 I’d love to hear about it if you want to share in the comments below.

-If you want to hear about future posts on this or similar topics, or hear when I offer a workshop, you can subscribe here.
+If you want to hear about future posts on this or similar topics, or hear if I offer a new course, you can subscribe here.
 Thanks.

 In one of my groups called SOULpreneurs we often refer to this idea of intuitive living and what it’s like and how to know what is true inner wisdom.

 One of the members, J, wrote this poem.
 We loved it so much that we asked J to make it into a piece of art and greeting cards too, and it’s done!
 J gave me permission to share this story and this image: